hackshackshacks/performance-matters/AUDIT.md

 # Performance Matters week 1 audit
 I performed all my tests using the 'Slow 3G' setting in the Google Chrome dev tools.
 I have created a seperate branch for each feature.
+The data below is an average of 5 test results for each feature.
 ## Minify code
 In order to reduce the size of the files I minified the CSS and Javascript.
 ### Results